canonical/opensearch-operator/docs/how-to/recover-from-attached-storage.md

 ## Re-using disks use-cases

-OpenSearch does have a set of APIs and mechanisms to detect the existence of previous data on a given node and how to interact with that data.
+OpenSearch provides a set of APIs and mechanisms to detect existing data on a given node and how to interact with that data.
 Most notable mechanisms are:
 (i) the `/_dangling` API,
 [as described in the upstream docs](https://opensearch.org/docs/latest/api-reference/index-apis/dangling-index/);